4eleven7/iMobileDevice/README.md

 iMobileDevice
 ===========

-iMobileDevice is an Objective-C framework (including test app) which wraps [libimobiledevice](http://www.libimobiledevice.org). libimobiledevice is an open source library for communicating with iOS device natively.
+iMobileDevice is an Objective-C framework that wraps [libimobiledevice](http://www.libimobiledevice.org). libimobiledevice is an open source library for communicating with iOS device natively.

+This project also contains a test application which showcases various features, and how to query properties, retrieve the devices wallpaper and take screenshots of the device.

 Currently only the following features from libimobiledevice are supported:
 * Finding basic device information (name, product type, color, height/width, scale factor)